Do shamrocks and four leaf clovers confuse you a bit?

 The green plaid napkins sport white rope napkin rings, which ties in with the white-washed rope chargers.

-As you know, I love to play with dishes and if you missed the St. Patrick’s Tablescape “Falling For Fairies And Leprechauns” from a few days ago….click here.
+As you know, I love to play with dishes and if you missed the St. Patrick’s Tablescape “Falling For Fairies And Leprechauns” from a year ago….click here.

 Or perhaps you missed the “Everybody is Irish On St. Patrick’s Day” post, if so click here.